janberges/elphmod/examples/phrenorm/README.txt

 | 94                theta = wgauss (deltae / degauss, 0)                       |
 |______________________________________________________________________________|

-Finally, the only thing left to do is to make 'cdfpt' an input parameter:
+Finally, the only thing left to do is to make 'cdfpt' an input parameter which is read on the I/O processor and then broadcast to the other processors.
  __________________________
 | PHonon/PH/phq_readin.f90 |___________________________________________________
 |                                                                              |